-I am a psychologist through and through having completed both my BSc in psychology and MSc in psychological research.
-Both degrees were research- and taught-based providing me with an extensive overview of experimental research methods, statistical analyses, and various psychological fields including social psychology, neuroimaging, psychobiology and cognitive neuroscience.
-Having completed both of my degrees and prior to starting my PhD, I started a small business creating educational mobile applications (‘apps’) for children that utilised psychological principles to create engaging and immersive tools.
+I am a psychologist through and through having completed my PhD in psychology (Plymouth University), MSc in psychological research (Bangor University) and BSc in psychology (Bangor University).
+Both my masters and bachelors degrees were research- and taught-based providing me with an extensive overview of experimental research methods, statistical analyses, and various psychological fields including social psychology, neuroimaging, psychobiology and cognitive neuroscience.

 Francis, K. B., Howard, C., Howard, I., Gummerum, M., Ganis, G., & Terbeck, S. (2016).
 Virtual morality: Transitioning from moral judgment to moral action?
 PLOS ONE.
 Available online 10/10/2016.

-Francis, K. B., Terbeck, S., Gummerum, M., Ganis, G., & Howard, I. S. (Manuscript in preparation).
+Francis, K. B., Terbeck, S., Gummerum, M., Ganis, G., & Howard, I. S. (Under Review).
 Moral muscle: Sensorimotor personal force in virtual moral dilemmas.

 Terbeck, S., & Francis, K. (2017).
 We should if we could, but we cant.
 Experimental problems with moral enhancement.
 In: Hauskeller, M. Moral Enhancement.
 Cambridge: Cambridge University Press.

 Francis, K. B. (2015, October).
 [Review of the book Making mind: Moral sense and consciousness in philosophy, science, and literature, by G. F. Tague].
 Leonardo, 48, 493-494.

 Technology-driven moral training: Moral reasoning in the emergency services.
 Presentation at the International Conference on Thinking (ICT), Brown University, Rhode Island, US.
 August 2016